Fallout continues from the Miss USA resignations as a runner-up declines the crown

 But the future of the partnership, touted by executives just weeks ago, is suddenly unclear.

-"In light of the events of last week, The CW Network is evaluating its relationship with both pageants," the network told USA Today in a statement on Monday.
-NPR has reached out to the CW for more information.
+"In light of the events of last week, The CW Network is evaluating its relationship with both pageants," the network told NPR in a statement on Tuesday.

 Miss USA did nod to the controversy in its statement announcing Gankiewicz last week, as backlash within and beyond the organization continued to grow.